 - 1 teaspoon chili powder

 - 1/4 teaspoons cayenne pepper more if desired

-NOTE: When I wrote this post, Chex cereal was a safe vegan cereal according to my information.
+NOTE: When I wrote this post in August 2014, Chex cereal was a safe vegan cereal according to my information.
 Readers have informed me that this may not still be the case.
 I am sorry for any confusion!
 Some off brands of chex-like cereal may be safe, you will have to do some checking.